iwewe/odoo-ubuntu/README.md

 ## Usage:

 1. Clone this repository to your Ubuntu server.
-2. Adjust configuration settings in the script if needed.
+2. Adjust configuration settings in the script if needed, by default the DB password is **HeyJude453!**.
 3. Make the script executable (`chmod +x install_odoo.sh`).
 4. Run the script (`./install_odoo.sh`) and follow the prompts.